dummifiedme/TheNotebook/NotesVault/73rd Amendment Act of 1992.md

 - it can be dissolved before the completion of its term
 - Fresh elections to constitute a panchayat
 	- before expiry of its duration of 5 years
-	- in case of dissolution -> before the expiry of a period of six months fro the date of dissolution.
+	- in case of dissolution -> before the expiry of a period of six months from the date of dissolution.